jeniok12/golang-tdd-example/README.md

 }
 ```

-We run the tests and see...
+We run the tests and see:

 ```console
 go test -v ./...